daledavies/jump/README.md

 ### Sites

-Edit the `/sites/sites.json` file to include your own services on the startpage...
+Edit the `/sites/sites.json` file to include your own sites on the startpage...

 ```json
 [